open-mmlab/mmdetection3d/docs/en/tutorials/model_deployment.md

 # Tutorial 7: MMDetection3D model deployment

-To solve meet the speed requirements of the model in practical use, usually, we deploy the trained model to inference backends.
+To meet the speed requirement of the model in practical use, usually, we deploy the trained model to inference backends.
 [MMDeploy](https://github.com/open-mmlab/mmdeploy) is OpenMMLab model deployment framework.
 Now MMDeploy has supported MMDetection3D model deployment, and you can deploy the trained model to inference backends by MMDeploy.

-## Prerequist
+## Prerequisite

 ### Install MMDeploy